About

 • Songwriters grant permission for their songs to be performed, played and shared freely for educational and personal purposes, so long as attribution is given to the songwriter(s) and the KBDBP.

-• Songwriters may record or otherwise exploit and distribute their submitted songs without any obligation to the KBDBP.
+• Songwriters may record, modify or otherwise exploit and distribute their submitted songs without any obligation to the KBDBP.